When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 This Canadian staple is oddly unavailable in the United States, and is widely considered the best and most flavourful peanut butter in the world.
 Available in smooth and crunchy, this is one delicious Canadian food and a famous Canadian thing.

 I know Americans who bring back a case of Kraft peanut butter when they’re visiting Canada!
+Don’t miss out on the chance to get this great Canada food souvenir.

 Best for: You!
 You won’t be able to part with it